hilali-msc/intro-to-building-webapps/data_api/intro_to_apis.md

 ## Requests
 REST is an architectural principle based on the client-server model.
 REST assumes that there is a client (web browser, Javascript app, mobile app, etc.) that wishes to consume data from a server (web server, API service, etc.).

 When we make a request to a web server or API service, we are essentially sending our own file of information.
 The request is structured in a way similar to any HTML response we get.
-Requests have a "method", "headers", and a "body".
+Requests have a "method", "headers", and a "message body".
 Each of these parts of the request is taken apart and inspected by the web server (or API service) in order to understand how to respond.

 ### Methods
 Methods are the "verbs" of the web.
 RESTful services use the base methods defined in the HTTP specification to handle data.
 These methods are: